 Pyoderma gangrenosum on the leg of a 56-year-old woman with rheumatoid arthritis.
 (Courtesy of Richard P. Usatine, MD.)

 - Typically PG presents with deep painful ulcer with a well-defined border, which is usually violet or blue.
 The color has also been described as the color of gun metal.
 The ulcer edge is often undermined and the surrounding skin is erythematous and indurated.
-It usually starts ...
+It usually starts as a pustule with an inflammatory base, ...